-Your customers are more than just names in your database - they are human, and they expect you to treat them more than some transactions or sales.
+Your customers are more than just names in your database - they are human and expect you to treat them more than some transactions or sales.

 How do you build that connection?
-You can do that by personalizing your emails and using a more customer-oriented approach.
+You can personalize your emails and use a more customer-oriented approach.

 You don't want to ignore this email marketing strategy, trust me!

 So, we have written this informative guide to get you started with email personalization.
-We will cover how you can collect data and use it to create highly personalized email campaigns.
+We will cover how you can collect and use data to create highly personalized email campaigns.

 Table of contents

 - 1. Use dynamic content